jodielee062788/react_project_portfolio/README.md

 Through this project, I learned about React components, routing, state management, and the importance of responsive design in web development.

+## User Story

+    AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position

 ## Installation

 To install and run this project locally, follow these steps: